 This is another example of the excellent Wiley Investment Classics series.

-Written by Magness, a running coach, and Stullberg, a consultant, this book is a reflection on the power of rest and time away.
-While not market focused, there are numerous points that crypto market participants can benefit from.
+Written by Magness, a running coach, and Stullberg, a consultant, this book is the exploration of the power of rest and time away.
+While not market focused, there are numerous points that crypto market traders can benefit from.

 This book has a great story about Roger Bannister right before he entered running history forever.
 Bannister had been training hard to beat the four-minute mile, a feat considered impossible.